 O.k. so now we come to how VA disability compensation plays into all of this;

 NOTE: If you’re under your Spouse’s Statutory state-runed health insurance as “Familienversichert” and your only income source is VA disability compensation, then you should still be retained as a family member at no additional costs.
-As stated above VA disability compensation is excluded from consideration due to being considered as income under the “Bundesversorgungsgesetz” or as a "gesetzliche Unfallversicherung."
+As stated above VA disability compensation is excluded from consideration due to being considered as income under the “Bundesversorgungsgesetz.”
 Generally, once a year the state-runed health insurance will send out a questionnaire requiring the family member to report all income sources.
-VA disability compensation does not need to be reported.
+VA disability compensation should be reported on this questionnaire, but with reference to the "§31 BVG" and should not be used in their "Beitrag" calculations.
+If the "Krankenkasse" does use your VA disability compensation as income, then see below;

-If your "Krankenversicherung" is using your VA disability comepnsation to determine your monthly "Beitrag," then take these three documents to them so they can refigure your monthly amount without your VA disability compensation.
-If after showing your "Krankenversicherung" these documents and they still refuse to leave your VA disability compensation out of the equation, then you can file an appeal using the format of the letter written by the lawyer.
+If your "Krankenversicherung" is using your VA disability compensation to determine your monthly "Beitrag," then take these three documents to them so they can refigure your monthly amount without your VA disability compensation.
+If after showing your "Krankenversicherung" these documents and they still refuse to leave your VA disability compensation out of the equation, then you can file a "Klage" with your Court of jurisdiction using the same word.doc and it's arguments.